mehulagg/gitlab_test/doc/user/application_security/dast/index.md

 DAST can be executed on an offline air-gapped GitLab Ultimate installation using the following process:

-1. Host the DAST image `registry.gitlab.com/gitlab-org/security-products/dast:latest` in your local Docker container registry
+1. Host the DAST image `registry.gitlab.com/gitlab-org/security-products/dast:latest` in your local Docker container registry.
 1. Add the following configuration to your `.gitlab-ci.yml` file.
-You will need to replace `image` to refer to the DAST Docker image hosted on your local Docker container registry:
+You must replace `image` to refer to the DAST Docker image hosted on your local Docker container registry:

    ```yaml
    include: